eddiesholl/show-coordinates-nextjs/README.md

 Once this has been translated to `geoJSON` on the client, it makes it easier to call on other tools in the ecosystem, like `@turf/bbox`

+## Extensions

+There's a few things I had in my mind I would have liked to add, or would make the demo a little nicer or more fun:

+- Add API parameters so the client can choose how many points, or the bounding box
+- Add user controls to exersize those API parameters, or just pluck the params off the browser URL used
+- Show some details when you click on each marker
+- A button to regenerate fresh markers
+- The Next.js and Vercel ecosystem offers very simple [deployment](https://nextjs.org/docs/deployment#managed-nextjs-with-vercel), it would be easy to get a copy of the demo app running.

 ## Known issues

 After messing around for a while, the `mapbox` instance is not fully and cleanly mocked when the `Map` component is rendered in a test.
+It generates some runtime error output on the test console.
 Some options are to mock one layer higher up, at the `react-map-gl` dependency level, or to yank a copy of a full mapbox [mock](https://github.com/visgl/react-map-gl/tree/master/test/src/utils/mapbox-gl-mock)